gkaramanis1/readme-generator/README.md

   - [Questions](#questions)

   # Description
-  This is an application that will create professional README files based on your input.
+  create your own professional README file!

   # Installation
   Node.js

   # Usage
-  To begin, start by opening the integrated terminal and inputting the node.js command.
-Then answer all of the prompts to generate your README file.
+  To begin, open integrated terminal and input node index.js and follow the prompted questions.
+Then your readme file will be generated

   # How to Contribute
   George Karamanis

   # Tests
-  To begin testing this application, use node index.js thena answer all the questions.
+  To test this application we can use node index.js and answer the prompted questions accordingly.

   # License
   MIT